jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 ### Weights as filters

-One interesting aspect of using logistic regression on images for classification is that the we can interpret the optimum set of coefficients $M$ as a kind of filter for our images.
+One interesting aspect of using logistic regression on images for classification is that we can interpret the optimum set of coefficients $M$ as a kind of filter for our images.
 Remember that $M$ is a vector with $785$ entries, the last of which is an "intercept".
 The logistic model
 says that, for an image vector $x$, the log-odds that the image is a one is